Personal, Social, Relationships, Sex, Health and Economic Education (PSRSHEE) Policy

-We teach PSHEE to all children, regardless of their ability.
+We teach PSRSHEE to all children, regardless of their ability.
 Our teachers provide learning opportunities matched to the individual needs of children with learning difficulties.
-When teaching PSHEE, teachers take into account the SEND list and its details of pupil needs and suitable approaches, some of which may be directly related to PSHEE targets
+When teaching PSRSHEE, teachers take into account the SEND list and its details of pupil needs and suitable approaches, some of which may be directly related to PSRSHEE targets

 Our ‘Circle Time’ lessons allow children to explore emotions, ways to express those emotions and strategies to cope with them, as well as an awareness of the emotions of others and how our behaviour affects other people.

 Our structured activity sessions are specifically tailored to the needs of various groups, from working with a child who is developing coping strategies to facilitating turn-taking and initiation.
 We help children achieve in all areas of life by ensuring that they are all given the opportunity to be healthy, stay safe, enjoy and achieve, make a positive contribution and achieve economic well-being.

 We provide positive experiences through planned and coherent opportunities in the Curriculum, extra-curricular activities and through interactions with teachers and other adults.
 Our range of artistic, sporting and other cultural opportunities is available to the children through the curricular and extra-curricular programme, and their participation in these opportunities.
 We plan our personal, social, health, economic education in order that our children are able to acquire values and skills to enable them to develop independence and choose their path in life.

 Relationships Education is statutory from September 2020 and is taught as an integral part of our PSRSHEE scheme of work.